Occasional Grants

 For the year 2024/25 a total of £25,000 has been made available to support community organisations which are able demonstrate a clear need for financial support and which contribute towards the vision and aims for Felixstowe.
 Projects and activities must have a specific benefit to residents of Felixstowe.
 We are particularly keen to hear about any Environmental projects that you are planning and require funds towards.

-The upcoming deadline to apply for Occasional Grants is 31 May 2024.
-To download an application form please Click here.
+The deadline to apply for Round 2 of our Occasional Grants is 30 November 2024.
+To download an application form please click here.

 Any properly constituted group, club or organisation based in Felixstowe and/or operating for the benefit of its residents can apply.